aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodelist/toarray/_index.md

 title: NodeList.ToArray
 linktitle: ToArray
 second_title: Aspose.Words for .NET API Reference
-description: NodeList method.
+description: NodeList ToArray method.
 Copies all nodes from the collection to a new array of nodes in C#.
 type: docs
 weight: 40
 url: /net/aspose.words/nodelist/toarray/